PieterVD703/Automated_ERT_Data_Filtering/README.md

 This repository provides a way to automatically filter en visualise data from Electrical Resistivity Tomography (ERT).
 The data has to be stored in a CSV format.
 This code was developed for an academic bachelor's project and aims to streamline the data processing.

 ## Features
--Automated filtering: ability to use a moving window median filter, and/or Butterworth filtering.
+- Automated filtering: ability to use a moving window median filter, and/or Butterworth filtering.
--Data visualisation: ability to generate plots to compare filter effects -configurable global settings: the config.py file changes to filter paramaters globally -modular design: the organisation of distinct modules and helper functions promotes readability and maintenance.
+- Data visualisation: ability to generate plots to compare filter effects
+- configurable global settings: the config.py file changes to filter paramaters globally
+- modular design: the organisation of distinct modules and helper functions promotes readability and maintenance.

 ## Structure
 ```